SanderRonde/home-automation/README.md

 The invidvidual togglable power sockets consist of a few cheap electrical parts and an ESP8266 board that together allow for remote control of power sockets.

-#### RGB

-The RGB module controls the state of all RGB strips.
-Some work through [magic-home](https://www.npmjs.com/package/magic-home) and others work through individually adressable LED strips, interfaced with an arduino running a custom communication protocol.
-The module allows for the setting of specific colors, patterns and effects.

 #### Home-detector